Melisa-Zorraindo/noroff-react-project/README.md

 - [x] Deploy to Netlify

-- [9] Add testing
+- [10] Add testing

-- [10] Edit README.md
+- [11] Edit README.md

 - [6] Change favicon

-- [3] Make a loader component for user feedback when fetching data from API
+- [x] Make a loader component for user feedback when fetching data from API

 - [x] Make a feedback component for: ~~error API~~, ~~checkout success~~, ~~not found page~~, ~~no items in cart~~